 Finally, if you’re looking for a really challenging hike in the north of Norway – and have plenty of time – then look no further than the Nordkalottleden.

 This trek, also known as the Arctic Trail, spans a total length of 800km.
-It starts and finishes in Norway, but the trail takes you through parts of Sweden and Finland too, zigzagging across the borders a total of 15 times.
+It starts and finishes in Norway, but takes you through parts of Sweden and Finland too, zigzagging across the borders a total of 15 times.

 The trail starts in Sulitjelma and ends in Kvikkjokk, and it takes around 45 to 50 days to complete.
 Along this hiking trail, you will witness everything the Norwegian landscape has to offer from dense forest to snowy mountain ranges and tranquil lakes.

 Whilst there is plenty of accommodation along the Nordkalottleden route, large parts of this trail are very desolate and careful planning is needed before going.